 This submerged plant has been spotted in Dolloff Cove, South Cove, and Paige Brook by members of the Weed Patrol.
 It is characterized by tufts of leaves originating off a central stem.
 Leaves may occur in opposite pairs and/or whorls along the stem and be clumped into delicate sprays at the stem tips.
 The leaves are slender (1 to 4 cm long), linear, serrated (actually spined) along their margins, and sharply pointed at the tip.
-May be confused with slender pondweed.
+May be confused with several of the thin-leaved pondweeds.

 Exotic Water Naiad (Najas minor) is distinguishable from native water naiad by its thicker and broader leaves with serrated edge.

-Native Water Naiad spotted by Tim Keith in Paige Brook
+Native Water Naiad identified by Tim Keith in Paige Brook